 - 1. Shut down all AC devices and equipment. - 2.
 Disconnect shore power if connected.
-Set AC MAIN circuit breaker to OFF. - 3.
-Start generator.
-(See generator start-up instructions following).
+Set AC MAIN circuit breaker to OFF.

-- 4. Select GENERATOR breaker on the MDP. - 5.
+- 3. Start generator.
+(See generator start-up instructions following). - 4.
+Select GENERATOR on the control panel. - 5.
 Switch on only the circuits you will be using.